rollbar/docs/guides/sso.md

 [Other SAML-compliant identity providers](#others) may be used, however we don't provide specific instructions for configuring them.

-## Connecting to your identity provider in Rollbar

 ## G Suite

 NOTE:  You must be an admin of your Google Apps for Work account to complete the following steps.